marcelcases/cluster-median-problem/README.md

 | Spiral  | 312         | 2              | 3            | CMP       | 1811.10    | 11.42    |
 | Spiral  | 312         | 2              | 3            | MST       | 188.62     | 3.18     |

+Regarding the performance, we observe that the heuristic approach always requires less computing time to reach a solution, although the solution may not be the optimal, while the integer programming model ensures the optimal solution but with more time, in the order of x4 times the heuristic.
+The heuristic time increases a little more than linearly with the size, while the integer programming solver increases a lot more with size.
+The distribution of the data in the dataset also has an influence in the computing time.

+The values of the objective function that have been obtained do not bring any information.
+The reason is that we are optimizing different, unrelated functions:

+* In CMP, we compute the minimum distance of all points to their cluster medians
+* In MST, we compute the subset of edges that minimize the total weight of the edges, visiting all the nodes only once and avoiding cycles

+This is why we can not make conclusions from the objective values.

 ## Conclusions

+After performing the tests, we have observed that CMP finds more fairly balanced clusters than MST in number of points, but requires a lot of computing time in large instances.
+It guarantees to provide the optimal solution.
+Works especially good with homogeneous data.

-MST more adaptive to data with determined shapes (worms,...).
-Given its greedy approach, tendency to leave clusters with a single element.
-Does not guarantee balanced clusters.
-Good for data discovery
+MST is more adaptive to data with determined shapes (such as worms or spirals).
+Given its greedy approach, MST has a tendency to leave periferic clusters with a single element.
+MST does not guarantee balanced clusters.
+It is a good solution for data discovery purposes.

-CMP finds more fairly balanced clusters.
+There is no strong conclusion on which of the two algorithms is better.
+They are all valid and good depending on many factors, such as the shape of the data, size of the dataset, or computing availability.

 ## Files in the project